tascraig/election-candidates/README.md

 - **Components**: Use `Card.jsx` to create each candidate's card.
 Each card should appear on a type of list component or use the `List.jsx` provided.

-- **SASS**: Card should be styled close to the example provided above.
+- **CSS**: Card should be styled close to the example provided above.
+The use of SASS/BEM is highly encouraged.

 - **Data Array**: Loop through the array of candidate names to display each candidate on a card.